old version

 ...

-When re-applied this will trigger a new workflow for the cluster that will result in the updated OS image version.
+When re-applied this will trigger a new workflow for the cluster that will result first in the addition of the new nodepool and then the deletion of the old nodepool.

 The same concept applies to changing the server type of a dynamic nodepool.